-The conditions mentioned by Rogers are in relation to each other.8 In this way there is a relationship with the client of trust, appreciation, and understanding.
+The conditions mentioned by Rogers are in relation to each other.9 In this way there is a relationship with the client of trust, appreciation, and understanding.

-According to Tronto, care is a moral value9 that must be expressed in the actions of people.
+According to Tronto, care is a moral value10 that must be expressed in the actions of people.
 Care must also be the starting point for the design of society.
-In the image of man image that, according to Tronto, is at the basis of a caring society, vulnerable dependence and self-reliant autonomy are equivalent and each other penetrating aspects of human existence.
+In the human image that, according to Tronto, is at the basis of a caring society, vulnerable dependence and self-reliant autonomy are equivalent and each other penetrating aspects of human existence.